gabrc52/mattermost-to-matrix/README.md

  - /etc/matrix-synapse/appservices/mattermost_migration.yaml
 ```

+*Next steps are not implemented yet:*

-5. Run the import script `python import_all.py`.
-To export an individual Mattermost room to a Matrix room, you can use
+5. Run the import script TODO.
+To export an individual Mattermost room to a Matrix room, you can use TODO.

 6. Once you have imported your messages, you can revert the changes you made to your Synapse `config.yaml` or `conf.d`, since it is a good idea to revoke unused credentials.